-It is not legal to fly a drone within 1km of the boundary of an airport or aerodrome, unless the express permission of that airport or aerodrome’s Air Traffic Control unit has been received.
+It is not legal to fly a drone within restricted zones around airports or aerodromes and this extends 1km wide x 5km beyond the ends of runways, unless the express permission of that airport or aerodrome’s Air Traffic Control unit has been received.

 Please refer to The Drone Code for guidance on the restrictions, but note that with our PfCO the in-flight ‘bubble’ is 50m, and not 150m as generally applies in congested areas.